 Then he stands powerfully, and shakes the moderator’s hand after Clinton does, sort of as an afterthought.
 No waving to the crowd, no high warmth cues.
 This opposite approach to Clinton shows their 2 strategies at play— scripted, but both powerful in their own regards.

-And in the end, research in Frontiers in Psychology confirmed that Trump was more effective than Clinton in connecting with the studio audience.
-In total, the audience cheered or aplaussed 4 times for each candidate— however, Clinton’s applause made the Republicans dislike her even more, while Trump’s applause didn’t have that disliking effect from the Democrats.
+Research in Frontiers in Psychology confirmed that Trump was more effective than Clinton in connecting with the studio audience.
+In total, the audience cheered or applauded 4 times for each candidate—however, Clinton’s applause made the Republicans dislike her even more, while Trump’s applause, on the other hand, did not have that disliking effect from the Democrats.

 Trump was also significantly funnier, making the crowd laugh 14 times compared to Clinton’s 7.